Students run the Bowdoin Outing Club, from the six student officers through the student trip leaders to the student participants.

 Students apply for Leadership Training and interview with the BOC staff for a spot in the program.
 16-20 students are accepted each semester.
 All of our leadership trainings prepare students to lead backpacking and canoeing trips for the Outing Club.
 There is no outdoor experience necessary to participate in any of our leadership training programs.

-Additionally, the BOC staff selects and invites veteran student leaders of the BOC to participate in Leader Instructor Training during their junior and senior years at Bowdoin.
+Additionally, the BOC staff selects veteran student leaders of the BOC to participate in Leader Instructor Training during their junior and senior years at Bowdoin.
 In this program the BOC staff work with individuals to develop their teaching and instruction skills and promote opportunities for them to instruct.
 LIT students teach parts of LT both in the classroom and in the field and receive immediate feedback on their teaching throughout the program.

 Once a student has completed Leadership Training they can lead trips for the outing club during the school year and are invited to lead Orientation Trips for incoming Bowdoin students.
 For students who are accepted as BOC Orientation Trip Leaders and have not yet completed LT, the Outing Club provides a five day orientation trip leader training in May.